lumigo-io/opentelemetry-js-distro/README.md

 The Lumigo OpenTelemetry Distro will automatically create the following OpenTelemetry constructs provided to a [`NodeTraceProvider`](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-sdk-trace-node/src/NodeTracerProvider.ts):

-* A `Resource` built from the default OpenTelemetry resource with the `sdk...` attributes
+* A `Resource` built from the default OpenTelemetry resource with the `sdk...` attributes, plus:
+  * The `lumigo.distro.version` documenting the version of this package
+  * On Amazon Elastic Container Service (ECS), additionally:
+    * The attributes from the [AWS ECS Resource Semantic conventions](https://opentelemetry.io/docs/reference/specification/resource/semantic_conventions/cloud_provider/aws/ecs/)
 * If the `LUMIGO_TRACER_TOKEN` environment variable is set: a [`BatchSpanProcessor`](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-sdk-trace-base/src/export/BatchSpanProcessorBase.ts), which uses an [`OTLPTraceExporter`](https://github.com/open-telemetry/opentelemetry-js/blob/main/experimental/packages/exporter-trace-otlp-http/src/platform/node/OTLPTraceExporter.ts) to push tracing data to Lumigo
 * If the `LUMIGO_DEBUG_SPANDUMP` environment variable is set: a [`SimpleSpanProcessor`](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-sdk-trace-base/src/export/SimpleSpanProcessor.ts), which uses an [`FileSpanExporter`](src/exporters/FileSpanExporter.ts) to save to file the spans collected. **Do not use this in production!**